 Marxist economist Richard D. Wolff founded the organization to spread the view that capitalism is the problem ailing the United States and advocate for Marxism.
 The organization sponsors several media outlets, including a website, a magazine, a radio show and numerous podcasts.
 It also sponsors live events.

-Richard D. Wolff is a Marxist economist and founder of Democracy at Work.
+Richard D. Wolff is an economist and founder of Democracy at Work.
 He was an economics professor at the University of Massachusetts Amherst from 1973 to 2008.
 He is currently a visiting professor of international affairs at the New School in New York.

 Wolff’s weekly radio show “Economics Update with Richard D. Wolff” airs on more than 70 radio stations across the United States.

 A 2012 New York Times article referred to Wolff as “probably America’s most prominent Marxist economist.”

 In an interview with Democracy Now, he called it “sad” that more Americans aren’t looking at Marxism, stating: “Over the last 40 years in America, it’s a sort of a sad comment, but if you’re interested in Marxism, then people look at you as if you either are a Marxist, or worse, some sort of caricature of a Marxist.
 So, I always have said I use Marxist theory, I find it very insightful, I think it’s a shame that other people don’t have it, and I think it’s made me a better economist when it comes to writing and teaching than I would have been without that.”

 Wolff previously taught at Yale University from 1967 to 1969, at City College of the City University of New York from 1969-1973.
 He was also a visiting professor of economics at the University of Paris (France), I (Sorbonne) in 1994.
 He earned a PhD in economics from Yale University in 1969.